 The Affect of Social Media on Search Results

 Ultimately, major search engine providers are looking at the numbers.
 Who is saying what about whom and why?
 Photo view count, video view count, reviews, mentions, +1’s and resharing.
-The location where the content were produced and the timeframe.
+The location where the content were produced and the time frame.
 Encourage your customers to do all the above and include instructions, QR Codes, e-business cards Capture their email address and offer special newsletter promotions and product or service updates.
-I would even go so far as to create small sharable infographics when you run a promotional offer.
-Make it funny and sharable.
+I would even go so far as to create small shareable info-graphics when you run a promotional offer.
+Make it funny and shareable.

 So, here is the resulting search for Chases on the Beach via Google.com

 - Most related was their website domain result.

 - Both company and social photos with geo-location tagging and/or associated with a social profile.

 - Their google business page that I mentioned earlier, had no photos at all associated in their profile to give Google results to produce.

 - The map place was taken from their verified local business page.

 - Three buttons to engage from google.
 Just tell them to google you and write a review!